hadmacker/campaign_pm/notes_act1.md

 The players exchange worried glances, realizing that they're already being accused of the murder.
 Before they can even try to defend themselves, a group of city guards bursts in, weapons drawn.

 "Hands up!
-You're all under arrest for the murder of Pearson!" one of the guards shouts, advancing on the players.
+You're all under arrest for the murder of Starhold!" one of the guards shouts, advancing on the players.

 As the players are handcuffed and led away to be questioned, they catch a glimpse of a shadowy figure lurking in the corner of the room.
 They try to point it out to the guards, but the figure has vanished without a trace.